unxok/obsidian-react-blocks/README.md

 # Obsidian Plugin Starter Kit React + Tailwind CSS

-Find and replace `my-obsidian-plugin` with your own name
+Find and replace `obsidian-react-blocks` with your own name